zero64801/koboldcpp-rocm/README.md

 ## Run on RunPod
 - KoboldCpp can now be used on RunPod cloud GPUs!
 This is an easy way to get started without installing anything in a minute or two, and is very scalable, capable of running 70B+ models at afforable cost.
 [Try our RunPod image here!](https://koboldai.org/runpodcpp).

+## Run on Novita AI
+KoboldCpp can now also be run on Novita AI, a newer alternative GPU cloud provider which has a quick launch KoboldCpp template for as well.
+[Check it out here!](https://koboldai.org/novitacpp)

 ## Docker
 - The official docker can be found at https://hub.docker.com/r/koboldai/koboldcpp
 - If you're building your own docker, remember to set CUDA_DOCKER_ARCH or enable LLAMA_PORTABLE